-

 Please state 3-5 key decisions by courts or regulatory authorities that have been issued recently and that are relevant for the life sciences sector.

-d.
-In November 2023, the MOH issued a notice to a healthcare services provider offering cord blood banking services to stop, for a period of up to 6 months, the “collection, testing, processing and/or storage any new cord blood and human tissues, or provide any new types of tests to patients.”102 This suspension notice comes after the healthcare services provider was found to have certain lapses in their procedures and systems resulting in a few storage tanks exceeding sub-optimal temperatures.
-The healthcare service provider has been given up to May 2024 to rectify these non-compliances.103 To provide assurance to the public, the MOH also conducted a targeted audit of the other healthcare services providers which offer cord blood banking services.
+- In November 2023, the MOH issued a notice to a healthcare services provider offering cord blood banking services to stop, for a period of up to 6 months (which was extended to a further 3 more months), the “collection, testing, processing and/or storage any new cord blood and human tissues, or provide any new types of tests to patients.”104 This suspension notice comes after the healthcare services provider was found to have certain lapses in their procedures and systems resulting in a few storage tanks exceeding sub-optimal temperatures.
+The healthcare service provider has been given up to May 2024 to rectify these non-compliances.105 After the MOH was satisfied that these lapses were rectified, MOH issued a notice to the service provider to allow it to resume cord blood banking services in a controlled manner, subject to certain conditions.106 To provide assurance to the public, the MOH also conducted a targeted audit of the other healthcare services providers which offer cord blood banking services.

 -